 Correspondence.
 Include the following information, as applicable, in any electronic or paper correspondence: full name(s) of affected individual(s) or business(es), identification number(s) (social security number or federal identification number), complete address(es) (both old and new addresses if the address has changed since the last contact with DOR), tax type(s), and tax period(s) involved.
 Including a daytime telephone number and e-mail address as contact information is often helpful.

 When writing about a payment, if available, include a legible photocopy of both sides of the cancelled check or cash payment receipt.
-If about an online payment, include the date of payment, amount and confirmation number.
+If inquiring about an online payment, include the date of payment, amount and confirmation number.

 Please keep letters simple and to the point.
 State the most important issue first and highlight or underline other important points.
 Attach copies of any relevant documents or recent correspondence from DOR.

+In completing Form M-4506, include the information specified above in 601.2, Correspondence.
 A photocopying fee of 20 cents per page may be imposed by DOR.
 Generally, this fee is imposed only if the total cost of copying documents exceeds $25.00.
 Do not send money with your photocopy request.
 DOR will contact you if any fees apply.

-Information about other tax returns can also be viewed on MTC.
-A written request for a copy of a miscellaneous excise return (cigar, cigarette, gasoline, fuels, and alcoholic beverage) and all other returns, such as corporate excise, sales, use, withholding, room occupancy, and meals, should also contain similar information.
-Sent such requests to Mass.
-DOR, P.O.
+Completed forms should be mailed to Massachusetts Department of Revenue, Customer Service Bureau, P.O.
 Box 7010, Boston, MA 02204.
-Oral requests may be made by calling (617) 887-MDOR (6367) or toll-free within Massachusetts at 1 (800) 392-6089.
-The request must be signed by the taxpayer or individual that signed the return.
-If it is signed by someone other than the taxpayer or individual who signed the return, the request must be accompanied by a valid power of attorney, Form M-2848.
-See AP 614, Power of Attorney.
-If the request is for a corporation, it must be signed by a current corporate officer as shown in the Secretary of the Commonwealth’s of records.
+You may also call (617) 887-6367 or toll-free within Massachusetts at 1 (800) 392-6089 for additional assistance.

+Information about other tax returns such as a miscellaneous excise return (cigar, cigarette, gasoline, fuels, and alcoholic beverage) or a corporate excise, sales, use, withholding, room occupancy, or meals tax return also can also be viewed on MTC.
+Alternatively, a written request for a copy of such returns can be made as discussed above.
+If the request is from a corporation, it must be signed by a current corporate officer as shown in the Secretary of the Commonwealth’s records.
 If the request is from a partnership, it must be signed by a general partner.
-If the request is from an LLC, it must be signed by the current manager of the LLC, as shown in the Secretary of the Commonwealth’s records.
+Finally, if the request is from an LLC, it must be signed by the current manager of the LLC, as shown in the Secretary of the Commonwealth’s records.

 G.L. c.
 62C, § 21(a) generally prohibits DOR employees from disclosing tax returns, return information, and information derived from returns such as audit files (all as defined in 830 CMR 62C.21.1) to anyone but the taxpayer or his or her authorized representative.
 The principal exceptions to this provision are listed in G.L. c.
 62C, § 21(b) and 830 CMR 62C.21.1.
 To ensure that returns and return information are disclosed only to the appropriate parties, taxpayers will be required to provide as much information as is necessary to verify their identity.
 If proof of identity is requested, a photo ID is required.